siemens/standard-bom-java/README.md

 ## License

-The Standard BOM library for Java is Inner Source under the [Siemens Inner Source License 1.4](../LICENSE.md).
+The Standard BOM library for Java is Open Source under the [MIT license](LICENSE).

 Copyright (c) Siemens AG 2019-2025 ALL RIGHTS RESERVED